jameskr97/mitpuzzles.com/frontend/src/views/aboutus.md

 ## Privacy & Ethics

 We are committed to maintaining your privacy.
 All collected data is entirely anonymous and strictly for research purposes.
 Your gameplay data will never be shared commercially or used outside our scientific studies.
+You can review our privacy policy [by clicking here](/privacy-policy).

 ## Be a Part of Science